thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## Objectives

 - Explain what HTTP is.
+- Explain why HTTP is useful?
 - Explain what an HTTP request is.
 - Explain what an HTTP response is.
-- Diagram HTTP request-response cycle
+- Diagram HTTP request-response cycle.
-- Send HTTP requests and receive HTTP responses via Terminal.
+- Send HTTP requests and receive HTTP responses.
 - Explain what JSON is.
 - Explain why JSON is useful.